MatthewGreenspun/Automate-Google-Classroom/README.md

 4. Footer

-   - Contains copyright of website.
+   - Contains copyright of the website.

+5. Post

+   - Shows the information returned from the /posts backend route in a clean, organized way.
+   - Contains the title of the post and a different icon based on if the post is an announcement or a question.
+   - When this component is clicked, it changes into the CreateAnnouncement component or the CreateQuestion component based on what type it is.

-5. CreateAnnouncement
+6. CreateAnnouncement

    - Contains required title field, which turns red and shows error message if left blank.
 This title is not shown on Google Classroom, but is show on this app.
    - Contains required text field, titled "Announce something to your class", which turns red and shows error message if left blank.
    - Contains the PostOptions component below the text field.

-6. CreateQuestion
+7. CreateQuestion

    - Contians required title field, which turns red and shows error message if left blank.
 This title is displayed on Google Classroom.
    - Contains optional description field.